Wisconsin vs. Iowa NCAA Football Odds, Plays and Insights | October 30, 2021

 - Wisconsin and its opponents have gone over the current 36.5-point total in four of seven games this season.

-- Iowa and its opponents have combined to score more than 36.5 points in six of seven games this season.

-- The combined points per game average of the two teams, 49.1, is 12.6 points more than Saturday's over/under.
+- Saturday's over/under is 12.6 points lower than the two team's combined 49.1 points per game average.

-- The 33 combined points per game that these two squads have allowed this season are 3.5 fewer than the 36.5 over/under in this contest.
+- The 33 combined points per game that these two squads have allowed this season are 3.5 fewer than the 36.5 total in this contest.

-- The Badgers and their opponents have scored an average of 44.4 points per game in 2021, 7.9 more than Saturday's total.
+- Badgers games this season feature an average total of 44.4 points, a number 7.9 points higher than Saturday's over/under.

 - The 45.9 PPG average total in Hawkeyes games this season is 9.4 points more than this game's over/under.